-Sean is a nationally-ranked martial artist and accomplished instructor of traditional Gongfu, contemporary Wushu and Taijiquan.
+Sean is a nationally-ranked martial artist and accomplished instructor of traditional Kung Fu, contemporary Wushu and Tai Chi.
 He has over thirty years of training and over twenty years of full-time coaching experience.
 Sean has trained many gold medalists, tournament grand champions and dozens of black sash students, and he has a record of achievement in providing leadership to students of all ages and experience levels.

 Shifu Martial was the star pupil of Master Anthony Goh, who promoted him to the rank of Shifu (Head Instructor) in 1998.
-He has taught classes in Gongfu and Taijiquan at colleges, hospitals, and martial arts schools, as well as having taken students for private instruction.
+He has taught classes in Kung Fu and Tai Chi at colleges, hospitals, and martial arts schools, as well as having taken students for private instruction.

 Mac has been studying Chinese Martial Arts since 1995, having trained under numerous esteemed and established coaches in both internal and external martial arts.
 He received his black sash from Shifu Sean Martial in 2001, and his second degree in 2013.
-Mac is a nationally-ranked competitor, and a 2-time national Men’s Tai Chi Grand Champion on the ICMAC circuit, and he has placed highly at international tournaments.
-He presently holds over fifty medals, over half of which are golds, for his traditional Tai Chi and Northern Shaolin performances.
+In 2019, he was elevated to Shifu by Sean Martial.
+Mac has an extensive competition history that includes many gold medals, national championships, and international recognition.

-Mac has coached national champions in traditional Tai Chi and Kung Fu.
-He has been teaching independently since 2011, having taught at St. John’s College in Annapolis, Little Creek Kung Fu in Chester, MD, the University of Maryland in Baltimore County (UMBC), and as an adjunct professor at Anne Arundel Community College in Arnold, MD.
-He is a regular guest instructor for the O’Malley Senior Center in Odenton, as well.
-Presently, Mac teaches at Wulin Institute as a full instructor, in addition to managing the school’s operations.
+Mac has coached national champions and medalists in traditional Tai Chi, Kung Fu, and Sanda.
+He has been teaching independently since 2011, having taught at St. John’s College in Annapolis, Little Creek Kung Fu in Chester, MD, the University of Maryland in Baltimore County (UMBC).
+Mac was the UMBC Tai Chi Coach from 2012 to 2018, and he has served as an adjunct professor for martial arts at Anne Arundel Community College in Arnold, MD from 2016 to 2020.
+Presently, Mac teaches at Wulin Institute as a second head instructor, in addition to managing the school’s operations.